bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 It's essentially a singleton, in that our application is only ever meant to have one instance of it.
 There are lots of [ways to implement the singleton pattern in Python](https://stackoverflow.com/questions/31875/is-there-a-simple-elegant-way-to-define-singletons)

-In this case our implementation is the ultra-simple "by convention there is only one instance of this class", but of the suggestions above, my favourite is probably just "use a module".
+In this case our implementation is the ultra-simple "by convention there is only one instance of this class", which is has a lot going for it in terms of ways to implement the singleton pattern, compared to all the complicated code-based solutions linked above.
+If you do want a code-based solution, or if you want to continue experimenting with non-class-based solutions to these problems, why not use the "just use a module" solution - modules are essentially already singletons, in
+Python:

 ```python